 The Bristol Short Story Prize – an annual international writing competition open to all published and unpublished, UK and non-UK based writers.
-The 2019 Bristol Short Story Prize is open for entries.
-The closing date is midnight on May 1st 2019.
+The 2020 Bristol Short Story Prize is open for entries.

 Worth of Award